furmarie/super-tic-tac-toe/README.md

-# Tic-Tac-Toe using Raylib
+# Super-Tic-Tac-Toe using Raylib

-Tic-Tac-Toe written in C. Uses Raylib for rendering.
+Super-Tic-Tac-Toe written in C. Uses Raylib for rendering.

 # Running locally